Graduate Student Requirements (V585/E589/Y750)

 Internship Pre-Approval Instructions

 In order to register your internship to meet your degree requirement (V585/E589/Y750), students will submit their internship for review through the Handshake portal.
 The review process can take between 7-10 business days.
 Once reviewed the O’Neill Internship Coordinator will follow up with any questions about your internship or send you an email with enrollment instructions.
 It is important that you then enroll in the appropriate course, internships not enrolled will not count toward your degree requirement.
-The following document will lead you through the internship approval process (the second link is for international students on a F1 or J1 student visa):
+The following document will lead you through the internship approval process.

 Internship Information